 How to apply for an ARC scheme

-For applications related to health research, it may not be clear whether an application is more appropriately considered by the ARC or the NHMRC; please refer to the ARC’s definition of Medical and Dental Research to verify if your application is more relevant to an ARC or an NHMRC scheme.
+For applications related to health research, it may not be clear whether an application is more appropriately considered by the ARC or the NHMRC; please refer to the ARC’s Medical Research Policy to verify if your application is more relevant to an ARC or an NHMRC scheme.

 All ARC submissions must be lodged by the University on behalf of the applicant.
 Please see details of the individual grants for key dates, funding rules information and specific application guidelines.

 The ARC's Research Management System (RMS) is a web-based system used to prepare and submit research proposals, assessments and rejoinders.